magao-x/handbook/maintenance/cooling/filter_cleaning.rst

     Do not dump glycol down a sink drain or into the environment.

 .. warning::
-    All liquid cooled systems must be off prior to turning off `instCool`
+    All liquid cooled components must be off prior to turning off `instCool`

 Procedure
 ----------